60.6 MB (6.5 MB compressed)

-US ARMY / SCIENCE PHOTO LIBRARY US ARMY / SCIENCE PHOTO LIBRARY
+ROBERT F. SARGENT, US COAST GUARD / SCIENCE PHOTO LIBRARY ROBERT F. SARGENT, US COAST GUARD / SCIENCE PHOTO LIBRARY

 D-Day landings.
-US assault troops in a landing craft behind its protective shield as it nears a beachhead on the northern coast of France during the D-Day landings.
-Smoke in the background is naval gunfire supporting the landing.
-US troops landed at Utah Beach and Omaha Beach.
-The D-Day landings of 6 June 1944 were the largest seaborne invasion in history.
+US Coast Guard-manned LCVP disembarking troops on the morning of 6 June 1944 at Omaha Beach in one of the first waves of the D-Day landings.
+The unit was Company E, 16th Infantry Regiment, 1st Infantry Division.
+Omaha Beach saw the fiercest fighting, and this photograph became an iconic image ('Into the Jaws of Death').
+The D-Day landings were the largest seaborne invasion in history.
 They successfully liberated the Normandy coast of Nazi-occupied France, contributing to the Allied victory in World War II.
 During the landings, the Allied force of some 156,000 (from the UK, USA and Canada) took some 12,000 casualties and suffered more than 4000 dead.

 Model release not required.
 Property release not required.